PrivateCoffee/matrix-gptbot/README.md

 GPTbot is a simple bot that uses different APIs to generate responses to messages in a Matrix room.

-It is called GPTbot because it was originally intended to only use GPT-3 to generate responses.
-However, it supports other services/APIs, and I will probably add more in the future, so the name is a bit misleading.

 ## Features

-- AI-generated responses to messages in a Matrix room (chatbot)
+- AI-generated responses to text, image and voice messages in a Matrix room (chatbot)
-  - Currently supports OpenAI (tested with `gpt-3.5-turbo` and `gpt-4`)
+  - Currently supports OpenAI (`gpt-3.5-turbo` and `gpt-4`, including vision
-- AI-generated pictures via the `!gptbot imagine` command
-  - Currently supports OpenAI (DALL-E-2/DALL-E-3)
+  preview, `whisper` and `tts`)
+  - Able to generate pictures using OpenAI `dall-e-2`/`dall-e-3` models
+  - Able to browse the web to find information
+  - Able to use OpenWeatherMap to get weather information (requires separate API key)
+  - Even able to roll dice!
 - Mathematical calculations via the `!gptbot calculate` command
-  - Currently supports WolframAlpha
+  - Currently supports WolframAlpha (requires separate API key)
-- Voice input and output
-  - Currently supports OpenAI (TTS and Whisper)
-  - Beta feature, see dedicated section for details
-- Automatic classification of messages (for `imagine`, `calculate`, etc.)
-  - Beta feature, see Usage section for details
 - Really useful commands like `!gptbot help` and `!gptbot coin`
 - sqlite3 database to store room settings

-## Planned features

-- End-to-end encryption support (partly implemented, but not yet working)

 ## Installation